A. Introduction to Translation

 - Where is the amino acid attached to a tRNA molecule?

 The process of attaching an amino acid to the 3' end of a tRNA molecule is called charging.
 Charging tRNAs involves groups of enzymes that are collectively called aminoacyl-tRNA synthetases.
-Specific features of aminoacyl-tRNA synthetases include:
+Aminoacyl-tRNA synthetases have the following features:

 - There are 20 different groups of aminoacyl-tRNA synthetases per cell, one group for each of the 20 amino acid types.